RodrigoTorazo/olist-ecommerce-analytics/README.md

 * **57.78% of reviews received a 5-star rating**, making it the most common review score.
 * Late deliveries had an average review score of **2.57**, compared with **4.29** for orders delivered on time — a **1.72-point gap**.
-* The correlation between delivery delay and review score was **-0.27**, a moderate negative association, consistent with the gap observed above.
+* The correlation between delivery delay and review score was **-0.27**, indicating a negative association between delivery delay and customer satisfaction.

 ## Payments